Back To Search Results

 (Click Image to Enlarge)

-Fig. 1: Pathways of steroid biosynthesis in the adrenal cortex.
+Synthesis of adrenal cortex hormones.
 The pathways for synthesis of progesterone and mineralocorticoids (aldosterone), glucocorticoids (cortisol), androgens (testosterone and dihydrotestosterone), and estrogens (estradiol) are arranged from left to right.
 The enzymatic activities catalyzing each bioconversion are written in boxes.
 For those activities mediated by specific cytochromes P450, the systematic name of the enzyme (“CYP” followed by a number) is listed in parentheses.
 CYP11B2 and CYP17 have multiple activities.
 The planar structures of cholesterol, aldosterone, cortisol, dihydrotestosterone, and estradiol are placed near the corresponding labels

 References